MizaruWareCC/file_protector/README.md

-Project uses c++23 as main language and Botan library as dependency for doing cryptographic actions.

 ## Usage
 You can either run executable and get input window that will ask you to fill data, such as: action, file count, files, key Or run it with command line: